great-expectations/great_expectations/docs/tutorials/getting_started/validate_your_data.md

 We ran the Checkpoint and it successfully failed! **Wait - what?** Yes, that’s correct, and that’s we wanted.
 We know that in this example, the February data has data quality issues, which means we expect the validation to fail.

-On the validation results page, you will see that the validation of the staging data *failed* because the set of *Observed Values* in the `passenger_count` column contained the value 0.0!
+On the Validation Results page, you will see that the validation of the staging data *failed* because the set of *Observed Values* in the `passenger_count` column contained the value 0.0!
 This violates our Expectation, which makes the validation fail.

 ![data_docs_failed_validation2](../../../docs/images/data_docs_taxi_failed_validation02.png)